venkat-clone/Articles/readme.md

 API_KEY = "YOUR API KEY"
 ```

-build the project and run that on an emulator or android phone.
+build the project and open `java/com/android/articles/ArticleParcelableTest.kt` to run the test on `ArticleParcelable`.

+open `java/com/android/articles/retrofit/ArticleAPITest.kt` to run the test on `ArticleAPI`.